 To find the symplectic isotopy connecting the proper transforms for different choices of $\rho_i$, define a $1$-parameter family of proper transforms using $\rho_s(r) = (1-s)\rho_0(r)+s\rho_1(r)$.
 The required characteristics of $\rho$ are convex conditions so $\rho_s(r)$ defines a symplectic proper transform for $s\in[0,1]$ interpolating between the two choices of proper transform.

 We now note that the space of embeddings of Darboux balls (with varying radius) in any connected symplectic manifold is itself connected.
 Thus, in order to prove independence (up to isotopy) of the Darboux ball, we can suppose that we have a 1-parameter family $D_t$ of Darboux balls centered at $p$, parametrized by symplectomorphisms $(\phi_t\colon D^4_r \to X)_{t\in[0,1]}$ connecting two Darboux balls $D_0$ and $D_1$.
 (We can assume that the balls have the same volume by passing to a subfamily.)
-Then, by choosing $\rho + \varepsilon < r$, and applying the recipe above, we obtain a 1-parameter family $\widetilde{C}_t$ of symplectic proper transforms that varies with smoothly with $t$, i.e. a symplectic isotopy between $\widetilde{C}_0$ and $\widetilde{C}_1$.
+Then, by choosing $\rho + \varepsilon < r$, and applying the recipe above, we obtain a 1-parameter family $\widetilde{C}_t$ of symplectic proper transforms that varies smoothly with $t$, i.e. a symplectic isotopy between $\widetilde{C}_0$ and $\widetilde{C}_1$.

-To see that the symplectic proper transform is related to the algebraic proper transform by a diffeomorphism, simply re-stretch out the ring between radius $\lambda$ and $\lambda+\varepsilon$ in the blow-up by reparameterizing the radial coordinate by $\rho^{-1}$ (and shrink by reparameterizing by $\rho$ in the blow-down).
+To see that the symplectic proper transform is related to the algebraic proper transform by a diffeomorphism, simply re-stretch out the ring between radius $\lambda$ and $\lambda+\varepsilon$ in the blow-up by reparametrizing the radial coordinate by $\rho^{-1}$ (and shrink by reparametrizing by $\rho$ in the blow-down).
 Note, this diffeomorphism will not be a symplectomorphism. \end{proof}

 }